Skip to main content Skip to footer

 Professor Sir Christopher Dobson PhD Scholarship

-Last autumn we said the saddest of farewells to our excellent Master, Professor Sir Christopher Dobson.
+In 2019, we said a sad farewell to Professor Sir Christopher Dobson.
 The outside world knew him as a giant of science, whose contribution to the understanding of their underlying mechanisms will likely transform the prevention and treatment of Alzheimer’s, Parkinson’s and diabetes, improving countless lives.

 To Johnians, Chris was all this and more: an exceptionally committed Master who also somehow found the time to be a world-class researcher.